Ranking The Best New Shows On Netflix You Can Stream Right Now

 For the weekend of Jan.
-13, Streamline recommends “Black Mirror” in the top Netflix spot for the second time.
+20, Streamline recommends “Black Mirror” in the top Netflix spot for the third time.

-The anthology series of horror-esque dystopian stories remains one of the best television shows.
-Still, over the last week, there’s been a bit of a critical backlash about the show’s fourth season.
-Some critics claim these new episodes are lacking compared to the previous seasons, which, to be fair, were particularly inventive.
-But any regression is minimal, and Streamline still very much recommends these episodes.

-“The End of the F***ing World” also joins the list.
-This is already a critical darling, which seems kind of surprising, given its subject matter.
-The show centers around two teenagers who start to fall in love, but the male character kills animals in his spare time and plans to murder his female companion.
+Especially after the similar Amazon show “Philip K. Dick’s Electric Dreams” premiered to middling reviews, it’s clear how great the “Black Mirror” team has been over the years.

+“Grace and Frankie” joins the list with the release of Season 4.
+This show ― about two women who become best friends after their husbands divorce them for each other ― has certainly improved quite a bit since its debut.
+At the beginning, the show was fairly widely panned, but each season has gotten stronger than the last.

+In a quick YouTube search, it appears that nobody has made a “memorial” video for the show yet.
+Streamline would be very grateful if somebody remedied that.

+Instead of a memorial, Streamline will just leave you with this viral tweet that encapsulates what the last week on the internet was like.
+Those popular characters kind of, sort of, look like that painting!

-Also below the show recommendations ― Streamline includes related reading as well as a list of other shows and movies joining the service this week.
+Streamline includes related reading below the show recommendations, as well as a list of other shows and movies joining the service this week.

 Note: This list only includes shows that debuted their most recent episode less than a year ago.
 Much like the main list, it prioritizes newness.